 --ssl-crlpath=: The path to a directory that contains files containing certificate revocation lists in PEM format.

-type string as part of the query element.
-The available SSL
+URI-like connection string as part of the query element.
+The

-options are the same as those listed above, but written without
+available SSL options are the same as those listed above, but

-Paths specified in a URI type string must be percent encoded, for example:
+Paths specified in a URI-like string must be percent encoded, for example:

 firstname.lastname@example.org?ssl-ca%3D%2Froot%2Fclientcert%2Fca-cert.pem%26ssl-cert%3D%2Fro\ ot%2Fclientcert%2Fclient-cert.pem%26ssl-key%3D%2Froot%2Fclientcert%2Fclient-key .pem